jgolbez/carpedmvpn-netlab-public/labs/ospf/lab1-ospf-basics/lab-guide.md

 3. How does OSPF determine the best path when multiple exist?
 4. What is the purpose of areas in OSPF?
 5. How long does it take OSPF to detect a dead neighbor?

+### Answers

+1. OSPF uses router-id to uniquely identify routers in the OSPF domain, independent of IP addresses which may change
+2. OSPF adjacencies may fail or become unstable; routers won't know which LSAs to trust, potentially causing routing loops or inconsistencies
+3. OSPF uses cost (calculated from bandwidth) as the metric - lowest total cost wins.
+Manual cost configuration can override calculated values.
+4. Areas reduce LSA flooding (improving scalability), allow route summarization at ABRs, and enable hierarchical network design
+5. Dead timer (default 40 seconds on broadcast networks, 4 times the hello interval of 10 seconds)

 ## Next Steps